Act Now: Congress Plans Next COVID-19 Relief Package

 - Share this action alert with your orchestra’s full array of stakeholders.

 You will be adding your voice to those across the arts, culture, and nonprofits sectors seeking ongoing support amid the COVID-19 crisis.
-The League has led a coalition effort across national arts organizations, rallying to advance a growing slate of Arts & COVID-19 policy requests, including:
+The League has led a coalition effort across national arts organizations, rallying to advance a growing slate of Arts & COVID-19 policy requests (PDF), including:

 - Expanded and improved pandemic unemployment benefits, Paycheck Protection Program resources, Economic Injury Disaster Relief, and tax credits